What is Zilliqa (ZIL)? Your ultimate guide

 Well, in order to keep blockchains decentralised, data must be processed by every node in the system.
 Any new transaction or piece of information is added to a ledger only once all nodes agree upon it.
 This is the way the integrity of the system can be preserved.

 The problem is, once more nodes are added to the system and more data requires processing as it becomes larger, the network becomes slower.

-Sharding can involve separating databases horizontally, or by organising nodes so that there is a core central relay network.
-The latter allows shards to store any data that their functions necessitate, while other shards can access this information through the core relay.
+This process can involve separating databases horizontally, or by organising nodes so that there is a core central relay network.
+The latter approach allows shards to store any data that their functions necessitate, while other shards can access this information through the core relay.

 Easy communication between shards is necessary so that each user can easily access information stored on the blockchain.

 With the launch of Zilliqa’s mainnet in January 2019, the crypto start-up became the first public blockchain platform to successfully trail sharding as a scaling solution.

 Zilliqa’s sharded design allows concurrent chains to process transactions at the same time, thus increasing the capacity and speed of the network.

 The start-up is currently working on various R&D projects to improve the core infrastructure.
 Metapolis was launched in April 2022, and with a huge ecosystem and numerous upcoming partnerships, the blockchain is in a good position to stay ahead of the competition in the rapidly maturing digital asset space.